thorin-schiffer/freeturn/docs/development.md

 # Development

 Freeturn uses Python3.
-Clone this repository.

 ## Setting up python env

-* Install for managing your python versions: https://github.com/pyenv/pyenv.
+* Install pyenv for managing your python versions: https://github.com/pyenv/pyenv.
 * Update your pyenv versions cache: `pyenv update`
 * Install python version 3.7.5 (or other you prefer or one specified in Pipfile): `pyenv install 3.7.5`
 * Verify installation with `pyenv versions`.
 3.7.5 must be there.